ariyam/cs143_spark_hw/README.md

     $ git pull course master

-### Synced Folders in Vagrant (optional)

-If you want to code on your local machine and then run your code in the VM without any `git push, git pull, etc.` hassle, vagrant has the capability of syncing local files to the guest machine!

-Taken from Vagrant's website: "Synced folders enable Vagrant to sync a folder on the host machine to the guest machine, allowing you to continue working on your project's files on your host machine, but use the resources in the guest machine to compile or run your project.
-By default, Vagrant will share your project directory (the directory with the Vagrantfile) to /vagrant."

-What this means is that all files that you move into the directory you set up vagrant in will appear in the `/vagrant` folder when you `vagrant ssh` into your VM.
-Here's what you can do to update code in your VM.

-1. Move your wanted project and files into the directory that you set up vagrant in.
-2. `vagrant ssh` into your VM and type `cd /vagrant` (type `ls` to make sure your folders are synced into the VM).
-3. `cd` into your hw3 files and run a `make` command.

-Voila!
-Hopefully it worked out! :)

 ## Building Spark

-**Note:** Your VM might ask you to do this when you try to run `make`: `sudo apt-get install make`.
-Make sure you do it!

 Once you have the pulled the code, `cd` into `{repo root}/hw3` and run `make compile`.
 The first time you run this command, it should take a while -- `sbt` will download all the dependencies and compile all the code in Spark (there's quite a bit of code).
 Once the initial assembly commands finish, you can start your project!
 (Future builds should not take this long -- `sbt` is smart enough to only recompile the changed files, unless you run `make clean`, which will remove all compiled class files.)